27justin/spotlight/README.md

 # Table of Contents

-# Featuresoutput-2023-06-26T21:10:15.mp4
+# Features

 **Spotlight** is currently in development, and as such, not all features are implemented yet.
 The following is a list of features that are currently implemented.

-- Customizable circular video and audio buffer
+- Configurable circular video and audio buffer
 - Configurable real-time video rescaling
-- Support for almost all major codecs supported by ffmpeg
+- Audio through PulseAudio
-- Cherry-picking pulse audio devices
+- Separating audio devices into separate audio tracks

 # Installation